joseph-flinn/site/frontend/posts/e2m-humans-as-resources.md

 Neither the first nor the second definitions of _resource_ sit well with me.
 The second implies that people are a natural source to use to build wealth or to create revenue.
 Or in other words, one person using another person or a group of people to build wealth and profit.
 The first is by far the least bad of the two, but there is a knife edge to walk.
+"Available means" leads me to ask "To what ned?"
 If the answer is anywhere near "wealth" or "revenue", the first definition turns to the second.

 Maybe this is just a me thing.
 Maybe I am too sensitive to feeling like I am being used and hearing others talk about using other people hits too close to home.
 Maybe I have an issue with losing sight